Beauty and Sadness (novel)

-Beauty and Sadness (美しさと哀しみと, Utsukushisa to kanashimi to) is a 1961–63 novel by Japanese author Yasunari Kawabata.
+Beauty and Sadness (美しさと哀しみと, Utsukushisa to kanashimi to) is a 1961–63 novel by Nobel Prize-winning Japanese author Yasunari Kawabata.
 The novel is narrated from the present and past perspective of the characters and how they differed from each other's point of view.
-Despite said to not be his best work, it has been described by critics as a novel that provokes the mind and is criticised for its depictions of female homosexuality.
+A novel that provokes the mind and examines the relationship between life events, it is considered one of Kawabata's best works, though it has on occasion been criticised for its depictions of female homosexuality.

 Plot

 Opening on the train to Kyoto, the narrative, in characteristic Kawabata fashion, subtly brings up issues of tradition and modernity as it explores writer Oki Toshio's reunion with a young lover from his past, Otoko Ueno, who is now a famous artist and recluse.
 Ueno is now living with her protégée and a jealous lesbian lover, Keiko Sakami, and the unfolding relationships between Oki, Otoko, and Keiko form the plot of the novel.
 Keiko states several times that she will avenge Otoko for Oki's abandonment, and the story coalesces into a climactic ending.